 The Trust, on behalf of the Fund, has entered into an agency agreement for securities lending transactions ("Securities Lending Agreement") with Citibank and, separately, with Brown Brothers Harriman (each, a "Securities Lending Agent").
 Pursuant to each Securities Lending Agreement, Citibank or Brown Brothers Harriman acts as securities lending agent for the Fund and administers the Fund's securities lending program.
-During the fiscal year, each Securities, previously identified by the Fund as available for loan, and held by the Fund's custodian ("Custodian") on behalf of the Fund, to borrowers identified by the Fund in the Securities Lending Agreement; (ii) instructing the Custodian to receive and deliver securities, as applicable, to effect such loans; (iii) locating borrowers; (iv) monitoring daily the market value of loaned securities; (v) ensuring daily movement of collateral associated with loan transactions; (vi) marking to market loaned securities; (vii) non-itoring dividend activity with respect to loaned securities; lending activities; and (x) arranging for the return of loaned securities at the termination of the loan.
+During the fiscal year, each Securities Lending Agent performed various services for the Fund, including the following: (i) lending portfolio securities, previously identified by the Fund as available for loan, and held by the Fund's custodian ("Custodian") on behalf of the Fund, to borrowers identified by the Fund in the Securities Lending Agreement; (ii) instructing the Custodian to receive and deliver securities, as applicable, to effect such loans; (iii) locating borrowers; (iv) monitoring daily the market value of loaned securities; (v) ensuring daily movement of collateral associated with loan transactions; (vi) marking to market loaned securities and non-cash collateral; (vii) monitoring dividend activity with respect to loaned securities; (viii) negotiating loan terms with the borrowers; (ix) recordkeeping and account servicing related to securities lending activities; and (x) arranging for the return of loaned securities at the termination of the loan.
 Under each Securities Lending Agreement, Citibank or Brown Brothers Harriman, as applicable, generally will bear the risk that a borrower may default on its obligation to return loaned securities.